Misa Hylton: Career beginnings

 Hylton began working in fashion when she was a 17-year-old high school student, when she assisted on a Jodeci music video.
-Her boyfriend and A&R intern, Sean Combs, invited her to the set, and together they convinced Uptown Records founder Andre Harrell to let the group members wear combat boots, hoodies, and backwards hats.
+Her then-boyfriend and A&R intern, Sean "Diddy" Combs, invited her to the set, and together they convinced Uptown Records founder Andre Harrell to let the group members wear combat boots, hoodies, and backward hats.
 Combs later introduced her to other artists at Uptown Records, who became some of her first clients.

 Hylton most notably dressed Lil' Kim and Mary J. Blige, whom she considered her muses.
 She began to design clothes due to the difficulty she experienced finding clothes for Lil' Kim, who was 4'11" and wore size 4.5 shoes.
-Hylton was the designer and stylist for the purple jumpsuit and pasty that Lil' Kim wore to the 1999 VMAs.
-She stated that she focused on innovation and risk-taking with her early styles, and connected that pattern to being a member of the "hip hop generation".
-Hylton took inspiration from The Wiz for the fashion in Lil' Kim's "Crush on You" video.
+Hylton designed and styled the purple jumpsuit and pasty Lil' Kim wore to the 1999 VMAs.
+She has said she focused on innovation and risk-taking in her early styles, and connected that pattern to being a member of the "hip hop generation".
+Hylton was inspired by The Wiz for the fashion in Lil' Kim's "Crush on You" video.
 She also styled Lil' Kim for her solo debut album, Hard Core.

-When she was 21, Hylton founded Chyna Doll Enterprises and provided stylists for video shoots, magazine covers, and public appearance.
+When she was 21, Hylton founded Chyna Doll Enterprises and provided stylists for video shoots, magazine covers, and public appearances.
 Chyna Doll Enterprises styled artists such as Aaliyah, Faith Evans, Jodeci, Q-Tip, Foxy Brown, and Dru Hill.
-By age 25, Hylton had made one million dollars as a stylist.
-Hylton has also styled Combs, Missy Elliott, 50 Cent, La La Anthony, Mase, Terrence Howard, and Mary J. Blige in the "Not Gon' Cry" video.
+By age 25, Hylton had made $1 million as a stylist.
+She has styled Combs, Missy Elliott, 50 Cent, La La Anthony, Mase, Terrence Howard, and Mary J. Blige in the "Not Gon' Cry" video.

-She has spoken on the issues she faced as a young woman of color in the fashion world.
-The fashion her clients wore was referred to as "ghetto fabulous," which Hylton called "hip hop glam," and was not accepted by the mainstream fashion world.
-She would purchase luxury fashion for her clients on her own credit card.
+Hylton has spoken about the issues she faced as a young woman of color in the fashion world.
+The fashion her clients wore was known as "ghetto fabulous", which Hylton called "hip hop glam" and was not accepted by the mainstream fashion world.
+She bought her clients luxury fashion with her own credit card.

 When Lil' Kim gained credibility after a MAC campaign, Hylton's clients began to be courted by fashion houses such as Galliano.
-Hylton stated in an Billboard interview that one of her favorite brands to borrow clothing from is Versace, in part because they featured Naomi Campbell as a model when dark skinned models were rarely walked by major fashion houses.
+In a Billboard interview, Hylton said that one of her favorite brands to borrow clothing from was Versace, in part because it featured Naomi Campbell as a model when dark-skinned models were rarely walked by major fashion houses.

 Hylton frequently collaborates with Dapper Dan.
-Together they created custom shorts for rapper Trina fabricated from twenty dollar bills, and styled the Fendi Zucca print suits for the "Let's Get It" music video.
+Together they created custom shorts for rapper Trina fabricated from 20-dollar bills, and styled the Fendi Zucca print suits for the "Let's Get It" music video.